Home Historical Analysis No Guns at a MASH Unit? Wrong!

 This episode is not the only time Frank fires a large weapon; another incident occurs in which Radar’s bugle is hit by an errant round.

 In all such episodes, defensive weapons are portrayed as a last resort or even a completely ludicrous idea.
-Historically, speaking, having defensive weapons was completely necessary.
-Being stationed near the front lines and being concerned that the presence of large weapons would draw fire makes no sense as MASH units did not broadcast their location to the enemy, and every precaution was made to keep their location known only to allied forces.
+Historically speaking, having defensive weapons was completely necessary.
+Being stationed near the front lines and being concerned that the presence of large weapons would draw fire makes no sense, as MASH units did not broadcast their location to the enemy, and every precaution was made to keep their location known only to allied forces.

 If North Korean or Chinese soldiers found a MASH unit and wanted to attack, a defenseless camp would be a much bigger problem than a camp with a large gun that “drew enemy fire.”
 If anything, the presence of defensive weapons might dissuade such an attack, depending on the size of the enemy group and its armament.

 Instead of accurately portraying the defending of MASH units, these anti-gun episodes were written in furtherance of the show’s general anti-military (bureaucracy) and anti-war stance.
 This positioning somewhat mellowed during the later seasons, especially the anti-military portion.
-In reality, MASH units not only had guns, they were ready to use them when necessary.
+In reality, MASH units not only had guns, but they were also ready to use them when necessary.